ttscoff/JekyllPlugins/KBDTag/README.md

 If the keys are separated by `-` or `+` (depending on settings), a class of `separated` is applied to the containing `<span>`.
 If there's no separator, the class `combined` is applied.

+## Styling

+See `sass/kbd.scss` for the styling I use on my own sites, and modify it to suit your needs.
+It handles `Command-P` with different styling than `⌘P`, and should adapt to whatever output settings you use.

 ## Liquid Tag

 The tag is just `{% kbd [your key combo] %}`.
 The key combo syntax is very flexible: